-If you’ve never made risotto in your pressure cooker, you’re missing out!
+If you’ve never made pressure cooker sweet corn and cherry tomato risotto, you’re missing out!
 It’s creamy, infused with flavor, perfectly seasoned, and straight up delectable!

 June started 2 days ago and now it’s over!
 How did that happen??
 My nephew has a theory that when you’re younger, every day is a much larger percentage of your life thus far, so the days/weeks/months seem to last longer.
 Makes sense to me!
 Plus, it seems that life just gets busier as we get older which makes the time fly by at double speed.
 When I was little, a summer day could practically last a week.
 I could squeeze a whole lot of exploring, reading, bike riding, and kitten wrangling into a 14+ hour day, spent entirely outside.
 Now, it feels like I wake up, do a few things, and the day is over!
 If anyone has the secret to making time move just a liiitttle bit slower, I’m all ears.